Bullying

 If your child is experiencing bullying please report it as soon as possible

-At Uckfield College bullying is defined as:
+Bullying is defined as:

-Repeated behaviour which is intended to hurt someone either emotionally or physically, and is often aimed at certain people because of their race, religion, gender or sexual orientation or any other aspect such as appearance or disability.
+Repeated behaviour which is intended to hurt someone either emotionally or physically, and is often aimed at certain people because of their race, religion, gender or sexual orientation or any other aspect such as appearance of disability.

 Pastoral Leaders: